jbilcke-hf/atryon/README.md

 # Atryon

-Atryon ("a-try-on") is a free Chrome extension to try any clothes you see online on a picture of yourself.
+Atryon (pronounced "a-try-on", the name comes from "AI Try On") is a free Chrome extension to see yourself wearing the various clothes you see on e-commerce websites.

 ## Usage recommendations

 ### Recommendations for the model

-The plugin works by identify pictures of clothes in the page (the "garment" pictures and replace them with your own photo (the "model" picture).
+The plugin works by identifying pictures of clothes in the page (the "garment" pictures and replace them with your own photo (the "model" picture).

-Please only use a picture if yourself as model.
+Please only use a picture of yourself as model.

 ### Recommendations for the model model